sammyd/iOS8-day-by-day-book/manuscript/28-document-picker.md

 ## Document Picker

-If you've implement the document menu, then the delegate callback will return you a `UIDocumentPickerViewController` object.
+If you've implemented the document menu, then when the delegate callback gets called, it will return you a `UIDocumentPickerViewController` object.
 Alternatively you can create your own using either a URL (for exporting and moving) or document types (for opening or importing):

     let documentPicker = UIDocumentPickerViewController(documentTypes:
                                           [kUTTypeText as NSString], inMode: .Import)